-- the Code of Ethics and Transparency of the Pharmaceutical Industry (Code of Ethics & Transparency); - · the Code of Good Practices of Promotion (Code of GPP); and - the Code of Good Practices of Interaction of the Pharmaceutical Industry with Patient Organisations (Code of GPI).
+- the Code of Ethics and Transparency of the Pharmaceutical Industry (the Code of Ethics and Transparency); - the Code of Good Practices of Promotion (the Code of GPP); and - the Code of Good Practices of Interaction of the Pharmaceutical Industry with Patient Organisations (the Code of GPI).

 The latest versions of these Codes have been in force since 1 April 2013.
-Affiliate members of CANIFARMA are required to follow these Codes.
+Affiliate members of the National Chamber of the Pharmaceutical Industry (CANIFARMA) are required to follow these Codes.
 CETIFARMA supervises members' and adherents' compliance.